CStealer virus removal guide

 What is CStealer?

-Discovered by MalwareHunterTeam and further researched by James, CStealer is a piece of malicious software, classified as a trojan.
+Discovered by MalwareHunterTeam and further researched by James, CStealer is malicious software classified as a trojan.
 This malware is designed to steal passwords stored in Google Chrome browsers.
-Trojan infections are deemed to be high-risk and can lead to a variety of severe issues.
+Trojan infections are high-risk and can lead to a number of significant issues.

-Trojan-type malware can have a diverse array of heinous abilities.
-The password-stealing kind are by no means unique or uncommon.
-They typically operate by collecting the stolen credentials into a file and then sending it to a command and control server (C&C/C2).
-To elaborate, a C2 server is a device that issues commands and can essentially control infected systems.
-As is in the case of information gathering trojans, C2 servers can also receive data.
-However, CStealer mode of operation is different.
-This malicious program directly connects to a remote MongoDB database and stores the stolen data there.
-CStealer accomplishes this by having MongoDB database account credentials hardcoded into it.
-Then the trojan employs MongoDB C Driver as a client library to connect to said database.
-After the victim's logins/passwords stored in their Chrome browsers are sent to the MongoDB database, the CStealer's developers can access them at any time.
-It is possible that the database can be accessed by other cyber criminals.
-The information kept therein can be sold to profit-seeking third parties as well.
-The stolen accounts may be used for various purposes, e.g. to make monetary transfers, online purchases, assume the users' identity, further infect the system, proliferate malware via contacts' lists and so on.
-To summarize, presence of credentials-stealing trojans can lead to financial losses, serious privacy issues, identity theft, system infiltrations and infections.
+Trojan-type malware has an array of dangerous capabilities.
+The password-stealing type are by no means unique or uncommon.
+They typically operate by collating stolen credentials into a file and then sending it to a command and control server (C&C/C2), a device that issues commands and can essentially control infected systems.
+As is the case with information gathering trojans, C2 servers can also receive data, however, the CStealer mode of operation is different.
+This malicious program directly connects to a remote MongoDB database on which it stores the stolen information.
+CStealer achieves this by having MongoDB database account credentials hard-coded into it.
+The trojan then employs MongoDB C Driver as a client library to connect to the database.
+After the victim's logins/passwords stored in their Chrome browsers are sent to the MongoDB database, the CStealer developers can access them at any time.
+It is also possible that the database can be accessed by other cyber criminals.
+The information kept therein can also be sold to profit-seeking third parties.
+The stolen accounts can be used for various purposes.
+For example, to make monetary transfers, online purchases, assume users' identities, further infect the system, proliferate malware via contacts lists, and so on.
+To summarize, the presence of credentials-stealing trojans can lead to financial loss, serious privacy issues, identity theft, system infiltration and infections.
 To ensure device and user safety, CStealer must be removed immediately.

 |Threat Type||Trojan, password-stealing virus, banking malware, spyware.|